shapeshed/alpha-60/README.md

 # Alpha 60

 Ansible scripts to build a Linux workstation.

+Supported distributions

+* Arch Linux

+# Prerequisites

+[Ansible][1], shell access to a machine and an internet connection.

+# Usage

+    ansible-playbook -i inventories/localhost playbook.yml

 ## Developing and testing